craftercms/docs/source/reference/modules/engine.rst

 |

-"""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""
-Disabling the Sandbox Whitelist
+Enabling the Sandbox Whitelist
-"""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""
 .. version_tag::
     :label: Since
     :version: 4.5.0

-It is possible to disable the whitelist to allow the execution of most expressions, in case you need to use a considerable number of the expression not included in the whitelist while keeping some basic restrictions.
+It is possible to only allow the execution of approved expressions included in a list to prevent operations that could compromise the system, by using the sandbox whitelist.
+To create your custom sandbox whitelist, see above.

-To disable the whitelist for all projects/sites update the server configuration file :ref:`server-config.properties <engine-configuration-files>`:
+The sandbox whitelist is disabled by default.
+To enable the whitelist for all projects/sites update the server configuration file
+:ref:`server-config.properties <engine-configuration-files>`:

 .. code-block:: properties
   :caption: *CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/engine/extension/server-config.properties*

   # Indicates if the whitelist should be enabled for all sites (this will have no effect if the sandbox is disabled)
-  crafter.engine.groovy.sandbox.whitelist.enable=false
+  crafter.engine.groovy.sandbox.whitelist.enable=true

 |